 As for the portrait mode, the G7 ThinQ creates bokeh effect from both the the standard or Super Wide Angle lens, unlike other phones that relies on only one lens to create depth of field.

-G7 ThinQ features native AI capabilities, along with Google assistant.
+Artificial intelligence: The LG G7 ThinQ features native AI capabilities, along with Google assistant.
 It would also be one

 It searches for information on objects such as landmarks, plants, animals, books, and can identify text too.
 With Google Lens, user can directly visit websites, add a business card to contacts, add events to the calendar or look up an item on a restaurant menu using the phone.

 The G7 ThinQ is also the first smartphone to feature a dedicated Google Assistant key, located just below the volume button.
 A single tap of this button launches the Google Assistant while two quick clicks launches the Google Lens.
 Users can also hold down the button to start talking to the Google Assistant.

 The phone also features Super Far Field Voice Recognition (SFFVR) technology

 that take advantage of the smartphone’s sensitive microphone to enable the Google Assistant by recognising voice commands from up to five meters away.

-G7 ThinQ sports a 6.1-inch QHD+ (3120 x 1440) display sporting a 19.5:9 aspect ratio, which leaves thin chin on the bottom bezel while covering almost all the other edges with no bezels.
+Bright Display: The LG G7 ThinQ sports a 6.1-inch QHD+ (3120 x 1440) display sporting a 19.5:9 aspect ratio, which leaves thin chin on the bottom bezel while covering almost all the other edges with no bezels.
 The The display has an industry-leading 1,000 nit brightness levels, according to company’s claim, and 100 per cent DCI-P3 colour gamut.

 The display can be set to six different viewing modes: Auto, Eco, Cinema, Sports, Game and Expert.
 In Auto mode, the phone automatically analyses the content of games or photos and optimises the display to enhance output without risking power consumption.

 Audio capabilities: The LG G7 ThinQ features Boombox speaker, which utilises the internal space of the LG G7 ThinQ as a resonance chamber to deliver double the bass.
 When placed on a solid surface or box, the smartphone utilises its resonance chamber as a woofer to amplify the bass effect even more.

-G7 ThinQ is also a first smartphone to offer DTS:X to deliver virtual 3D sound for all content, up to 7.1 channel audio with earphones.
+The LG G7 ThinQ is also a first smartphone to offer DTS:X to deliver virtual 3D sound for all content, up to 7.1 channel audio with earphones.
 The phone is equipped with a Hi-Fi Quad DAC for immersive sound experience when paired with high-impedance earphones.